muhammadrivaldy/all-about-tech/code_smells.md

 - **Duplicate code**: Two or more code seems identical
 - **Lazy class**: Takes more effort to understand & maintain classes
 - **Data class**: A class doesn't have method enough to operate itself
-- **Dead code**: A variable, parameter, field, method or class is no longer used
+- **Dead code**: A variable, parameter, field, method, or class is no longer used
-- **Speculative generality**: There are unused class, method, field or parameter
+- **Speculative generality**: There are unused classes, methods, fields, or parameter

 ### Couplers